-Monies have been set aside to provide the investment required for the Council to deliver its Transformation Agenda which underpins the Council's approach to manage the revenue cuts beyond 2015.
+Monies have been set aside to provide the investment required for the Council to deliver its Transformation Agenda.
 The Transformation Agenda is aimed at building self-reliance which means integrating local public services around the whole life issues that our residents and families face, not providing individual services that deal with elements of their lives in isolation.